¿Quién mató a la llamita blanca?

 ¿Quién mató a la llamita blanca?
-(English: Who killed the little white llama?) is a 2007 Bolivian movie that was written by Juan Cristobal Rios Violand and directed by Rodrigo Bellott.
+(English: Who killed the little white llama?) is a 2006 Bolivian movie that was written by Juan Cristobal Rios Violand and directed by Rodrigo Bellott.

 The film is both a celebration and a parody of Bolivian customs, countryside and culture, with a serious message about the endemic poverty in Bolivia.

 Plot

 Jacinto and Domitila are two indigenous Bolivians who are both happily married and the most notorious criminals in the country.
 They accept a job to transport 50 kg of cocaine to the Brazilian border.
 They disguise themselves as a farming couple expecting a baby, with the cocaine hidden in Domitilas false pregnant belly.
+The two begin their journey in El Alto along Bolivia’s central corridor.

 The man behind the smuggling operation is El Negro, an American who has secrets of his own.
+The couple gains notoriety due to media interest, which dubs them "Los Tortolitos" (The Lovebirds)—a sort of national anti-hero duo.
 On the trail of Jacinto and Domitilia are two anti-narcotics officers, who turn out to have immoral and illegal sides of their own.

 The film follows the two protagonists through jungles, cities and rural landscapes as they outwit their pursuers.
+The journey reveals cultural elements of Bolivian society, shaped by the distinct characteristics of each region.
+The story’s omniscient narrator is Guery Sandoval, who states in the film that everything takes place in a country "where everything happens, yet nothing happens."